AIoT-MLSys-Lab/AIoT-Survey/README.md

-# AIoT (Artificial Intelligence of Things): Survey, Seminars, Research Papers, Benchmarks, and Open-Source Resources.
+# AIoT (Artificial Intelligence of Things): Survey, Seminars, Papers, Benchmarks, and Open-Source Resources.

 ### ToDo (05/09/2023)
 * Keep adding papers into the list.